appbaseio/reactivesearch/content/docs/hosting/byoc/connect-to-your-elasticsearch.md

 ### Example

-Here is an example how you can use ElasticSearch URL with Basic Authentication, while using [BYOC](docs/hosting/BYOC/)
+Here is an example how you can use Elasticsearch URL with Basic Authentication, while using [BYOC](docs/hosting/BYOC/)

 **Step 1 -** Go to the **[Create Cluster Page](https://dashboard.appbase.io/clusters/new/my-cluster)**.